Chris Wallace-Crabbe: Life and career

 Wallace-Crabbe's early collections were published in Australia, but in 1985 he began to publish with Oxford University Press, reaching an international public.
-Although he published some of his criticism and his one novel elsewhere, he remained with Oxford until 1998, after which date the Press ceased publishing live poets.
-He then took his work to Carcanet Oxford Poets, in Manchester.
+Although he published some of his criticism and his one novel elsewhere, he remained with Oxford until 1998, after which date it ceased publishing live poets.
+He then took his work to Carcanet Oxford Poets in Manchester.
 Back in Australia he brought out two books with the Sydney firm of Brandl & Schlesinger.
 One of these was a highly experimental long poem, or "zany epic", on which he had been working for a dozen years.
-It would be fair to say that this dense and difficult poem divided the poet's readers.
+The dense and difficult poem divided the poet's readers.

-Reviewers over the years have drawn attention time and again to the energetic mixture of demotic and elevated language which very often marks Wallace-Crabbe's poetry.
+Reviewers over the years have drawn attention to the mixture of language which very often marks Wallace-Crabbe's poetry.
 For the poet, this not only testifies to his wide interest in language but also to his sense of the stubborn plurality of our experience.
-Such mixed diction certainly persists in his very latest books, particularly in his sonnets and in the "Domestic Sublime" sequence of lyrics.
-This corresponds to his sense that poetry is, residually, a sacred art with its attention divided between ontology and finely detailed epistemology.
-It should be added that for Wallace-Crabbe our lives unreasonably mingle the comic with the tragic.
+Such mixed diction certainly persists in his last books, particularly in his sonnets and in the "Domestic Sublime" sequence of lyrics.
+This corresponds to his sense that poetry is, residually, a art with its attention divided between ontology and epistemology.
+For Wallace-Crabbe our lives unreasonably mingle the comic with the tragic.

-Since his retirement from university teaching he has continued to live in inner Melbourne, adhering to poetry, reading history and playing tennis.
+Following his retirement from university teaching he continued to live in inner Melbourne, adhering to poetry, reading history and playing tennis.

-In May 2014, Wallace-Crabbe alluded to the possibility of a collaboration with a Melbourne writer, Christopher Bantick, however, he is currently working on the history of Western magic, and on a series of prints, with Kristin Headlam, based upon his long poem mentioned above.
+In May 2014, Wallace-Crabbe alluded to the possibility of a collaboration with a Melbourne writer, Christopher Bantick.
+He was working on the history of Western magic and a series of prints with Kristin Headlam based upon his long poem mentioned above.

+Wallace-Crabbe died on 16 December 2025 at the age of 91.